-Using shared pins, the LCD module is capable of directly driving an LCD panel of $17 \times 4$ segments without comprising any ADE7566/ADE7569 functions.
-It is capable of driving LCDs with $2\times$ , $3\times$ , and $4\times$ multiplexing.
-The LCD waveform voltages generated through internal charge pump circuitry support up to 5 V LCDs.
-An external resistor ladder for LCD waveform voltage generation is also supported.
+Using shared pins, the LCD module is capable of directly driving an LCD panel of 17×4 segments without compromising any ADE7518 functions.
+It is capable of driving LCDs with $2\times$, $3\times$, and $4\times$ multiplexing.
+The LCD waveform voltages are generated through an external resistor ladder.

-Each ADE7566/ADE7569 has an embedded LCD control circuit, driver, and power supply circuit.
+Each ADE7518 has an embedded LCD control circuit, driver, and power supply circuit.
 The LCD module is functional in all operating modes (see the Operating Modes section).